 If you can’t afford to immediately start off with a power rack or some type of cardiovascular equipment for your garage gym, the best purchase you can make are free weights.
 Starting with a barbell and bumper plates are a great start if you are trying to gain strength, or burn calories.
 Crossfit workouts with your barbell work great for burning calories and you will be able to do all of the power lifts, although it will be much more difficult and dangerous to lift heavy without the safety net and easy setup of the squat rack.

-These are the three main components of any multi station gym.
+These are the three main components of any multi-station gym.
 While these will get you started they are by no means the end of your journey.
-Things like a weight bench, kettle bells, medicine ball, and plyometric box should all become members of your garage gym eventually.
+Things like a weight bench, kettlebells, medicine ball, and the plyometric box should all become members of your garage gym eventually.
 We have put together a complete checklist for any small home gym which you can find here.

 A Few Ideas for Beginners

 Have no weight lifting experience?
-If you can afford it, the smith machine is a great machine for beginners to practice proper form on, but it can be a bit expensive as a first item for your garage gym.
-A smith machine is basically a power rack, but It has a safety system set up with a chain that provides great resistance while also having a fail safe.
+If you can afford it, the smith machine is a great machine for beginners to practice proper form on, but it can be a bit expensive as the first item for your garage gym.
+A smith machine is basically a power rack, but It has a safety system set up with a chain that provides great resistance while also having a fail-safe.
 You can see our most highly recommended smith machine models here.

 If the smith machine is out of your price range, simply starting off with an Olympic barbell is a good place to start.
 The weight is very low, you can practice proper form, and it will be very hard to injure yourself as long as you don’t overdo it (this shouldn’t be a problem since you’re a beginner).